- Virtual surround systems can be good alternatives for expensive high-end equipment.

 With Dolby Atmos, sound designers don’t need to limit a sound to a channel, they can specify where an individual sound originates and moves to.
 The result is sound that feels like it’s coming from the room you’re sitting in offering an incredibly immersive audio experience.

 Atmos uses a channel-based approach to mix sounds.
 Think of this approach as ‘layers of sound’.
 On top of that layer, the ‘audio objects’ are placed along with their specific settings.
-Thanks to this approach, the fact that this tool supports 128 audio channels which is pretty impressive.
+Thanks to this approach, the fact that this tool supports 128 audio channels is pretty impressive.

 This technology is incredibly adaptable, it will give you the same experience no matter if you use it in a cinema setting, or at home with a normal set of speakers.